Owen7000/Python-Web-Browser/README.md

 Coming Soon

 # 🏗️ How to Set up `Super Search` for Development?

-1. Download the source code

-2. Install required dependencies (TBC)

-3. Run `main.py`

-4. Enjoy
+`Python 3.9 or higher is required to run the source code`

+More Coming Soon

 # 🛡️ License
 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.

 # 🦄 Upcoming Features
+> Please Note, I am developing this in my spare time, as a student, I don't have much, so things will take a while to make!
+>
 `Super Search` has many planned features for the future.
 Here are some of the upcoming features we have planned(not in any order),

-- Add bookmarks tab
+- Add bookmarks support
-- Add 3rd party extention support
+- Add 3rd party extension support
+- Extension Marketplace for people to share their custom extensions
+- Extension API Documentation
 - App Customisation support
+- Predictive URL Completion
+- Search History
+- User Settings
 - More added soon

 If you think that there is something missing from this list, `Super Search` want's to know!
 Please create a feature request [from here](https://github.com/Owen7000/Python-Web-Browser/issues/new/choose).